1and1/neo-2016/neo-datareplicator/README.md

 Modifications of the resource to replicate will be detected by performing periodical checks.
 If the resource is modified, the replicator will process the modified resource.
 This pull approach causes that ***modifications become visible after a small delay*** of some seconds or few minutes depending on the concrete check period.
 As higher the check frequency as lower the modification delay.
 On the other side as higher the check frequency, as higher the load of the resource server.
 By default the replication period is 1 minute.

 The Data replicator provides resiliency by ***caching the replicated resource on the local node***.
 The means the resource will also be available, if the resource Server is down by falling back to the cached resource.
 Each time a resource is replicated it will be stored on the local node.
 If the replication job will be started, first the replicator tries to replicate the resource.
 If the resource is not available the replicator tries to read the local stored resource of a former replication.
 By default the cached resource will be valid until 30 days.
+After this time the cached resource will be removed.

 In the example code below a new replicator job will be started within the constructor.
 Each time the resource is modified the updateWhilelist is called.
 The updateWhilelist will throw an exception, if the data is invalid.
 In this case the replicator will not cache the resource.
-The closing the example resource below, the replicator job will be stopped by performing the close method.
+If the example HostnameValidator class is closed, the replicator job will be stopped by performing the close method.
 The replicator job uses an thread pool internally and should be stopped in an explicit way.

 ```